mufidu/mufidu.com/posts/wordpress.md

 ### Caching

-By default if we access the web using Wordpress, the browser will render the web from scratch.
-Now this cache provides the finished web version, so the browser doesn't have to render from scratch every time we open the web.
+By default if we access a web that use Wordpress, the server will build the web from scratch, each visit.
+Now this cache provides the finished web version, so the server doesn't have to build from scratch every time we open the web.

-This also reduce the load on our servers because there are not many processes to go through to display the web in the browser.
+This of course reduces the load on our servers because it doesn't have to do many process to display the web in the browser.

 For caching, I've tried a lot of plugins, first I tried [W3 Total Cache](https://wordpress.org/plugins/w3-total-cache/) because they say it has the most complete features.
 Then I moved to [WP Super Cache](https://wordpress.org/plugins/wp-super-cache/) because the settings are simpler, so it minimizes the possibility of conflicts with other plugins.